Skip to content

 Fast Facts

-• An applied curriculum focused on the skills and knowledge necessary to meet the unique challenges faced by health systems, insurance and clinics
+• An industry-applied curriculum focused on the skills and knowledge necessary to meet the unique challenges faced by health systems, insurance and clinics

 • Two start terms: fall and spring